 Two factors tie the different parts of Kishorn together.
 The first is their proximity to the deep waters of Loch Kishorn.
 And second is the view they share.
 The view across Loch Kishorn is one of the most spectacular in Scotland, taking in the magnificent eastern face of the Applecross mountains.

 The most spectacular part of the project involved the excavation of a huge dry dock, in which was constructed the 600,000 tonne Ninian Central Platform in 1978.
 Materials and components were supplied by sea and when complete the platform needed seven tugs to tow it to its operating position in the North Sea.
-The Ninian Central Platform still holds the record as the largest movable object ever created by man.
+At the time the Ninian Central Platform held the record as the largest movable object ever created by man.